Meet Some of Gecko's Team

 I am now a small sustainable business owner on the Southern Gold Coast and I continue to value my volunteer time at Gecko and am always excited to support and collaborate with Gecko through my business.

-I’ve been at Gecko ever since.
-As Gecko’s Treasurer, I ensure Gecko manages its finances in a responsible manner and meets the regulatory requirements of a not for profit organisation.
+In 2011, I moved with my family from Brisbane to within easy walking distance of Gecko House and have been Treasurer since late 2011.
+I have a full time job as a Civil Engineer, but I love working with the wonderful people at Gecko and giving back to the local community and the environment in my spare time.
+As Gecko’s Treasurer, I ensure Gecko manages its finances in a responsible manner and meet the regulatory requirements of a not for profit organisation.
 Being Treasurer at Gecko means that you are involved in most aspects of the organisation and you get to meet many wonderful like-minded people who are passionate about the environment.

 I have been Gecko’s Secretary, more on than off, since 2001 and it is a position I am happy to fill.
 There are some tedious aspects to do with paperwork, filing and other statutory aspects but there are also more exciting things involved, including having the opportunity and honour to represent our organisation at public meetings and events and in interactions with elected officials.
 It is our job as environmental campaigners to speak up about things that may harm our natural world and to lobby hard for changes to improve environmental protection.
 As well, “environment” includes the amenity of the places we live- our ability to access adequate public open space, enjoy liveable cities and have faith in the honesty and accountability of our decision-makers.
 I am grateful for the opportunity to work with like-minded people to achieve these things and build a better world.